lersonjean/cyber-notes/content/CCNA/CCNA – Chapter 04.md

 <summary>3.
 Detail the process of encapsulation and de‑encapsulation as it relates to the physical layer.</summary>

 **Answer:**
 At transmission, the application payload is successively wrapped in a segment (Transport), packet (Network), and frame (Data Link).
-The [[Physical Layer]] encodes that frame into bits and transmits signals over the medium.
+The <strong>Physical Layer</strong> encodes that frame into bits and transmits signals over the medium.
 At the receiver, the reverse (de‑encapsulation) occurs: signals → bits → frame → packet → segment → data.

 </details>